Stefan Arand: 2024: Rookie season

 In 2024, Arand made history as the first official driver to represent Estonia at the top level of powerboat racing when he joined the F1H2O World Championship.
 He raced for Team Bình Định-Viet Nam alongside defending World Champion Jonas Andersson.
 In December 2023, he was awarded the 2023 Driver of the Year at the Estonian Powerboating Union Awards' Ceremony.

 His debut at the Pertamina Grand Prix of Indonesia on Lake Toba resulted in fourth place in both the sprint race and Grand Prix.
 At the inaugural Grand Prix of Vietnam in Quy Nhơn, he finished second in a sprint race behind his team-mate but failed to finish the Grand Prix.
 He finished fifth in the weather-shortened Grand Prix of Shanghai but did not start at Zhengzhou and was absent from the Sharjah finale.
 He finished 10th in the Drivers' Championship with 34.5 points, contributing to Team Vietnam winning the Teams' Championship.

 2025: Sharjah Team

 For the 2025 season, Arand joined the Sharjah Team, partnering with Canadian Rusty Wyatt under team manager Scott Gillman.
-Gillman, a four-time F1H2O World Champion with a 90% podium rate (55 podiums from 92 starts), provides mentorship for developing championship-calibre drivers.
-Arand currently sits fourth in the 2025 F1H2O championship standings.
+Gillman, a four-time F1H2O World Champion, provides mentorship for developing championship-calibre drivers.

+Arand opened his campaign with fourth place at the Grand Prix of Indonesia on Lake Toba.
+At the Grand Prix of Shanghai in October, he claimed pole position with a time of 40.222 seconds, becoming the youngest-ever F1H2O pole-sitter at age 23.
+He dominated Sprint Race 1 from pole but suffered engine failure four laps from victory.
+An engine change relegated him to 19th on the grid for the Grand Prix.

+Arand claimed his maiden F1H2O victory at the season finale in Sharjah on 21 December, winning by 12.594 seconds.
+He became the first Estonian driver to win a Grand Prix in the F1H2O class.
+He finished fourth in the championship with 83 points behind Shaun Torrente, Jonas Andersson and Rusty Wyatt, securing a contract renewal with Sharjah Team for 2026.